 - The standard protection of the purchaser under the Unfair Contract Terms Act 1977 will usually be explicitly excluded in the sale contract.

 - The buyer will usually be expected to indemnify the office holder in respect of all future claims concerning the business and assets after the sale.
-This is because once the sale has gone through, the company or business itself is not likely to continue in existence for more than a few months, and so any future financial claims against the business must be down to the buyer.
+This is because once the sale has gone through, the company or business itself is not likely to continue in existence for more than a few months, and so the buyer will not have the opportunity to make financial claims against the business further down the line.

 - Due to the speed of the transaction, the sale will often complete before consents or new contracts are obtained, even if these are sold under the contract.
 So, for example, while a licence may be granted for the buyer to remain in the business premises for a limited time, a lease assignment will need to be agreed and negotiated separately with the landlord following sale.
 Similarly with any equipment on a hire purchase agreement.